cuthbert-lwinga/php-threading/README.md

 ## 🌐 Define Your Threaded Function

 Create a function that you want to execute in parallel.
-Make sure it accepts parameters as an array.
+Make sure it accepts parameters as an array.For more information on function call conventions, you can refer to the [PHP `call_user_func` function documentation](https://www.php.net/manual/en/function.call-user-func.php) as we designed our library to follow the same conventions.
 Here's an example function:

 ```php
 function testbackground($param = 1) {